 Feel free to read about current building regulations that govern stairs here

-Building Standards also covers both airborne and impact noise, this means that walls that divide your property with next door will need to be constructed in accordance with published accredited details.
+Building Standards also cover both airborne and impact noise, this means that walls that divide your property from next door will need to be constructed in accordance with published accredited details.

-The new floor has to be built in a way that significantly reduces the impact noise, again there is accredited details published for this.
+The new floor has to be built in a way that significantly reduces the impact noise, again there are accredited details published for this.